Petersson algebra

 In mathematics, a Petersson algebra is a composition algebra over a field constructed from an order-3 automorphism of a Hurwitz algebra.
 They were first constructed by Petersson (1969).

 Construction

-Suppose that C is a Hurwitz algebra and φ is an order 3 automorphism.
+Suppose that C is a Hurwitz algebra and φ is an automorphism of order 3.
 Define the new product of x and y to be φ('̅'̅x̅'̅'̅)φ^{2}('̅'̅y̅'̅'̅).
 With this new product the algebra is called a Petersson algebra.